Application now open

 The Digital Security by Design initiative aims to address the issues caused by cyber attacks, and provide an opportunity for enterprising developers to explore new secure applications.

-Lower costs to cyber security
+Lower costs to maintain cyber security

-Production of scalable, secured, products and services
+Enabling of more secure products and services

-Development of new skills and jobs in the UK aligned with the new hardware and software
+Development of new skills and jobs in the UK

 Sign up to the newsletter

-Become a subscriber to the Digital Security by Design newsletter – with regular communications on our news, insights and opportunities, you’ll be the first to know about our work and ways to get involved.
+Sign up to the Digital Security by Design newsletter to stay up to date with our events, news, insights and opportunities.
+Be the first to know about our work and ways to get involved.

-Delivered by Digital Catapult, funded by UKRI through the Digital Security by Design programme.
+Website delivered by Digital Catapult as part of the Technology Access Programme, funded by UKRI through the Digital Security by Design Programme